To: Ms. Sandra McKenzie, Deputy Minister, Department of Education and Early Childhood Development

 Dear Ms. McKenzie-

 I am writing to express concern that the drop-off loop planned for LMST creates hazardous and unhealthy conditions for school children.
-Recently, your Department of Education and Childhood Development and the Halifax Regional School Board advocated for and approved a plan that fails to abide by the health and safety guidelines specified by the Canadian Institute of Transportation Engineers and other professional and non-governmental organizations.
-Additionally, your site plan contravenes recommendations published in the Journal of Traffic Injury Prevention—issues which I have brought to your attention, and to which you have not responded.
+Recently, the Department of Education and Childhood Development and the Halifax Regional School Board advocated for and approved a plan that does not abide by the health and safety guidelines specified by the Canadian Institute of Transportation Engineers and other professional and non-governmental organizations.
+Additionally, the site plan is inconsistent with recommendations published in the Journal of Traffic Injury Prevention.

-As the father of a young daughter at LMST whom I treasure and adore, I am asking for a thoughtful response to three legitimate questions asked below.
+As the father of a child who attends LMST, I am asking for a thoughtful response to three legitimate questions asked below.

 1. What are your plans to deal with the aftermath of any accidents involving children and vehicles entering and existing the drop-off loop?
 Keep in mind: LMST is one of a handful of “walking schools” left in Nova Scotia, and that more than 260 LMST students walk to school.
 Twice a day, my own daughter will be passing through the collision zone shown above.
-All it takes is single driver crossing the sidewalk exhibiting dangerous, distracted behavior and my daughter could pay an unacceptably heavy price.
-Will it be the driver’s fault or will it be the fault of the decision makers who insisted on moving forward with this flawed idea in the first place?
+All it takes is single driver crossing the sidewalk exhibiting dangerous, distracted behavior and a child could pay an unacceptably heavy price.
+Given the concerns illustrated above, who should be liable, the driver, HRSB, or the province?

 Within this document, I would like to draw your attention to Section 3.4.2 (Passenger Pickup and Drop-off Areas) which states the following: